Weston-super-Mare: Landmarks

 The Grand Pier is one of the most popular tourist attractions in the town.
 It houses funfair style attractions, a go-kart track, cafes, a fudge factory, and a host of arcade games, and underwent a £34 million re-development after a fire in 2008 destroyed the main pavilion.
 After a harsh winter which delayed progress, the new pier pavilion reopened on 23 October 2010.

-Weston's first pier, Birnbeck Pier, standing on a small island to the north of the bay is currently closed to the public.
-The current owners, Manchester-based company Urban Splash purchased the pier in 2006.
-A competition was held as a means to encourage redevelopment of the site for commercial use.
-To date, no firm plans are in place, and the future of Birnbeck Pier is uncertain.
-The pier houses Weston-super-Mare Lifeboat Station.
+Weston's first pier, Birnbeck Pier opened in 1867 but closed in 1994.
+The old Weston-super-Mare Lifeboat Station can be seen on the island with its 100 ft slipway.
+A third pier was opened near the Tropicana in 1995 for a Sea Life aquarium.

-Knightstone Island, with artificial lagoon to the left.
+Knightstone Island, with the Marine Lake to the left.
 The causeway is submerged during very high tides.

-Knightstone Island housed a theatre, swimming pool and sauna, after having been purchased by the physician Edward Long Fox in 1830 to create a therapeutic spa with range of hot, cold and chemical baths.
-After years of disrepair and dereliction, the area has been redeveloped by Redrow.
-During 2006/2007, luxury apartments and commercial outlets have been built on the site.
-Consideration has been taken due to the listed building status of much of the site.
-Boat trips from here include the Waverley and Balmoral and trips to Steep Holm and Flat Holm islands as well as short trips around Weston Bay.